Surveying the Databases for Close Encounters of the 3rd and 4th Kind Cases

 —Beings have been observed having difficulty in ambulating or moving about; others have been observed prancing about with the greatest of ease.
 A sign of different planetary gravity?

 In his CE3 article for the 2018 edition of The UFO Encyclopedia, Jerome Clark notes what is apparent after absorbing a reading of cases (p.279, vol 1):

 “In four out of five CE3 reports, the aliens are described as humanoid or even humanlike.
 (A surprising number of accounts involve beings of strikingly human appearance.)
 But under the broad heading of ‘humanoids’ we find a variety of beings.”

 Or, as I said previously here (leading into discussion of bilateral symmetry in organisms):

 “There are a large number of cases where the beings are even very human-like, but with clear differences: in cranium size, eye shape and size variations, both very small and exaggerated signs of ears and nose, height variations of beings from 3 feet to 8 feet or more, muscoskeletal variations, and more.”

 The observations of the activities and apparent focus of the beings associated with landed craft indicate an interest in resources and our infrastructure.

-The next lecture (#12) will be an “overview of close encounters of the fourth kind”.
+The next paper starting off part 2 will be an “overview of close encounters of the fourth kind”.
 These types of cases are actually categorized as Type G in the Webb/Bloecher HUMCAT compilation of CE3 reports (of cases up thru 1977).
 These are cases where people report being “abducted” and taken on-board by non-human beings.